PiScore/PiScore-Processing/README.md

 Creative Commons Attribution 3.0 Unported License.
 See "LICENSE" for more details and list of modifications.

-Included musical scores are not licensed under GPLv3 and may be protected by Copyright.
+Included musical scores are not issued with any license and may be protected by Copyright.